Logos Ascension · Chapter 5

 Tohr looked at him with the expression Kael was learning to recognize — the moment where Tohr decided how much truth to release, measured it against Kael's capacity, and chose.

 "Constructs are built on a disagreement between what is and what is presented.
 A falsehood given shape.
-If someone describes that disagreement accurately enough — names the specific gap between the construct and reality — the construct loses coherence.
-The naming is what breaks it.
+If someone names that disagreement accurately enough, the construct loses coherence.
 But the naming has to be precise.
 And true.
 And spoken with the body behind it.
-That last part is the part that takes training."
+That's the part that takes training."

 "The body behind it."

 "Breath.
 Stance.
 Grounding.
 The same things I'm teaching you.
-They're not just techniques for managing your perception.
-They're the physical infrastructure for being able to speak truth with force.
-When you describe something accurately with your full breath behind it, standing grounded, channeling through a body that's aligned — the description carries weight.
-Not metaphorical weight.
-Actual, physical force."
+They're not just techniques for managing perception.
+They're the physical infrastructure for speaking truth with force.
+When you describe something accurately with your full breath behind it, standing grounded, moving through an aligned body, the description carries weight.
+Actual weight."

 Kael stared at him.